-Astronomers of the 15th century felt the earth was the center of the solar system.
+Astronomers of the 15th century believed the earth was the center of the solar system.
 New planets were being discovered.
 Each time a new planet was sighted, it became more difficult to figure out its orbit.
 A complex system evolved, called the Ptolemaic system of astronomy.

 In 1525, an astronomer named Copernicus made a bold assertion.
 He said the sun, not the earth, is the center of the solar system.
 This was a new paradigm, or way of looking at things.

-THE OLD OR ALLOPATHIC HEALTH CARE PARADIGM
+THE OLD HEALTH CARE PARADIGM

 1. The passion.
-There is a fascination with diseases as entities or realities.
+There is a fascination with “diseases” as entities or realities.

 4. Research.
 Since disease is the focus, more and more diseases are found each year.
 New technology is primarily used to make more diagnoses, earlier diagnoses, and to find more ways to remove disease entities or masses.

-Also, the preventive measures used can be invasive and dangerous such as vaccination, fluoridation of the water, x-rays, CAT scans, and some others.
+Also, the preventive measures used can be invasive and dangerous such as vaccination, fluoridation of the water, x-rays, CT scans, biopsies and some others.

 7. Personnel.
 The use of dangerous and toxic methods requires armies of highly trained, highly paid professionals.

 - The system does not work well for many common ailments such as cancer, heart disease, diabetes, arthritis, ADD, autism, and scores of other problems.
 As a result, the costs in financial terms, and in terms of human suffering and disability, are mounting year after year.

 This is helpful in some ways, such as for surgery.
 However, it often leads to prescribing of drugs by multiple specialists without taking into account the interactions between drugs for different problems.
 This adds to the cost and to the side effects of the system.

 The body is viewed as a collection of parts, not primarily as one whole system.
 The old or conventional allopathic paradigm is a method that is often based on studying and treating parts, and not on looking at whole system behaviors.

 These patterns have to do with how the body alters itself to cope with its environment.
 This is reflected in its tissue mineral levels, ratios and patterns.

 QUALITIES OF THE NEW PARADIGM

-The problem is nothing to sneeze at.
+The problem is very serious.
 It accounts for thousands of hospitalizations and deaths each year, and costs literally billions of dollars.
-It also adds greatly to malpractice costs and malpractice insurance that doctors must pay for, and which adds to the cost of their services.
+It also adds greatly to malpractice costs and malpractice insurance that doctors must pay for, which adds a lot to the cost of their services.

 2. Whole system thinking.
 The focus is on the person, not a body part.
 The body is seen as one integrated system.
 All functions are related to each other.